posts

 Gallery:

-Honorary patron: Ministry of Sport and Tourism
+Honorary Patron: Ministry of Sport and Tourism

 Ministry of Sport and Tourism.
 Among its goals are improving the sports base in Poland, popularizing children's and youth sports and improving the position of Polish athletes in world competitions.
-The goals of the Ministry of Sport in the field of tourism include strengthening the Polish tourist offer (visit the honorary patron's website). [www.olympijski.pl]
+The goals of the Ministry of Sport in the field of tourism include strengthening the Polish tourist offer (visit the honorary patron's website).

-Honorary patron: Polish Olympic Committee
+Honorary Patron: Polish Olympic Committee

 Patron: Czesław Lang – Lang Team Sp. z o. o